 Cesar Viana did an extensive research on the mostly unknown Portuguese orchestral repertoire from baroque to romanticism, having edited, restored, published the scores, presented in concert and recorded for main international labels works by João de Sousa Carvalho, João Domingos Bomtempo, Francisco de Sá Noronha and Francisco dos Santos Pinto.

-Currently he teaches composition at Centro Superior de Enseñanza Musical Katarina Gurska (Madrid), is music director of Concerto Moderno (a Lisbon based string orchestra) and is a member of Entrebescant, a medieval ensemble based in Madrid.
+Currently he teaches composition at Centro Superior de Enseñanza Musical Katarina Gurska (Madrid), is music director of Concerto Moderno (a Lisbon based string orchestra) and is musical director of Bajja Jazz Ensemble (Madrid).